Generalized Boltzmann Distribution for Systems out of Equilibrium: Introduction

 \section{Introduction}

-The phase space of a system with interacting degrees of freedom consists of all possible states of the system and grows exponentially with the number of degrees of freedom.
-If the system is in thermodynamic equilibrium, then it obeys detailed balance, which means that the ensemble-averaged forward rate of transitioning between any two states is exactly balanced by the reverse rate, yielding zero net current between all states in the phase space.
-The probability, $P_i$, of finding the system in state $i$ as opposed to state $j$ is determined by the Boltzmann equation \cite{boltzmann}:
+A system at thermodynamic equilibrium obeys detailed balance, meaning that the average transition rate from any state of the system to any other state is exactly balanced by the reverse rate.
+The probability $P_i$ of finding the system in state $i$, relative to any other state $j$, is given by the Boltzmann distribution \cite{boltzmann}:

-where $G_i$ is the free energy of state $i$ and $\beta$ is the inverse of the Boltzmann constant times the temperature.
-Eq.1 is powerful because it shows how the relative probability of any state (a collective property over all the states) is determined by its free energy (a local property of the state) at equilibrium.